 Detailed Travel Advisory

-1. A completed “Immigration/Customs Form” must be presented upon arrival.
+2. Passengers must present an “Immigration/Customs Form” upon arrival.
 The form can be found at www.travelform.gov.bb or completed upon arrival at the available kiosks.

-3. Passengers must have a negative COVID-19 PCR test taken at most 3 days before arrival.
-The certificate must be in English, and must specify that it is based on nasopharyngeal and/or oropharyngeal swab and taken by a healthcare provider.
+3. Passengers must have a negative COVID-19 PCR or RT-PCR test taken at most 3 days before arrival.
+The test result must be in English, and must specify that it is based on nasopharyngeal and/or oropharyngeal swab and taken by a healthcare provider.

 – This does not apply to passengers younger than 5 years who are accompanied by a legal guardian.

 4. Passengers could be subject to a COVID-19 PCR test upon arrival.